Those days… you know those days.

 Or, put another way: thoughts create feelings.

-So that overwhelm has its roots in the thoughts we’re thinking.
+Which means that your overwhelm has its roots in the thoughts we’re thinking.

-Once you notice that overwhelm, notice the thoughts that are behind it.
+Once you notice the feeling of overwhelm, notice the thoughts that are behind it.
 What are you believing about your situation that’s making you feel overwhelmed?
 What do you tell yourself?
 Which thoughts are running like a wild herd of horses around your head?

 Remember that Hashem puts thoughts in our heads; they’ll always come.
 They always feel real, but often they’re not actually real.